Acacia pubifolia

-Acacia pubifolia commonly known as velvet wattle, is a flowering plant in the family Fabaceae and is endemic to northern New South Wales.
+Acacia pubifolia commonly known as velvet wattle, is a species of flowering plant in the family Fabaceae.
+It is endemic to northern New South Wales, Australia.
 It is an upright or spreading tree with bright yellow flowers.

 Description

 Acacia pubifolia is a single-stemmed shrub or tree to 8 m high with dark, rough bark.
 The branches are brown or orange to brown, occasionally slightly covered with a powdery, waxy coating and softly hairy.
 The phyllodes are elliptic or narrowly egg-shaped, straight, 2-10 cm long, 8-30 mm wide, velvety hairy, aging to soft, erect hairs, and prominent veins from tip to base.
 One or two flowers are borne in phyllode axils, more or less sessile, flower heads cylindrical, 2-5 cm long, golden yellow, peduncle 0-2 mm long, white and thickly hairy.
 The calyx is 0.5-0.9 mm long, squared or deeply divided part of the length, white, softly hairy, corolla 1.6-1.8 mm long and smooth.
 Flowering occurs from September to November and the fruit is a linear pod, more or less flattened and straight, 3-8 cm long, 3-4 cm wide, papery, greyish and covered in soft, short hairs.